-FAS Quito continues to see good opportunities for food ingredients, particularly for seasonings used in the manufacture of pre-cooked and easy-to-prepare meals.
-Food processors are increasingly diversifying their product offerings in these product segments.
-For example, one fish processor is now manufacturing ready to eat soups and seafood dishes.
+FAS Quito continues to identify promising opportunities for food ingredients in Ecuador, especially seasonings used in the production of pre-cooked and easy-to-prepare meals.
+Food processors are responding to evolving market preferences by diversifying their product lines within these segments.
+For instance, a local fish processor has expanded into manufacturing ready-to-eat soups and seafood dishes.
 For more information about the food-processing sector please review our Food Processing Ingredients GAIN Report.